 In September 2006, I began my academic career when I started teaching journalism studies and English in the Sultanate of Oman.
 I became responsible for running the Journalism Department at Sohar University whose academic program is affiliated with Queensland University in Australia.
 After less than two years, I applied to study for a Ph.D. in media and communication and got enrolled in late 2008 in a Ph.D. program at Leicester University in the UK.
 Shortly before my Ph.D. viva, I got hired to join the Communication and Media Department at Erasmus University (EUR) in the Netherlands.
 After staying there for three years and serving as an Assistant Professor, I left and settled in Canada.

 In terms of research, I have published 50+ papers and book chapters.
 My recent research interests are focused on disinformation, social media, global communication, and data journalism.
 I am currently learning more about new computational social science methods.
 I have some main research contributions such as news organizations 2.0, online religion, and Iraqi media, and I have published several empirical studies on the Arab Spring in Bahrain, Syria, Oman, and Iraq as well as on women’s social movements and news on social media.
 My studies appeared in journals like Information, Communication & Society, International Journal of Communication, Public Relations Review, Terrorism & Political Violence, International Communication Gazette, Social Science Computer Review, and Journal for the Scientific Study of Religion.
-Also, I have been an editorial board member in the Journal of Popular Culture since 2009, reviewing 25+ papers for this journal, and I have blind reviewed research papers for over 50 different academic journals, sometimes more than once.
+Also, I have been an editorial board member in the Journal of Popular Culture since 2009, reviewing 29 papers for this journal, and I have blind reviewed research papers for over 50 different academic journals, sometimes more than once.

 ahmed AT aalrawi.com